Belton Park and Londonthorpe Woods, 15th October 2023

 Grade II listed Well Head and Conduit House, dating from the early 19th century, providing water under gravity for Belton House

-First view of Belmount Tower
+First view of Bellmount Tower

 Welcome coffee break before entering Londonthorpe Woods